silentvexx/visualstudio-docs/docs/extensibility/adding-a-toolbar-to-a-tool-window.md

 ## Adding the Toolbar to the Tool Window

-1. In TWTestCommandPackageGuids.cs add the following lines.
+1. In TWTestCommandPackage.cs add the following lines.

     ```csharp
     public const string guidTWTestCommandPackageCmdSet = "00000000-0000-0000-0000-0000";  // get the GUID from the .vsct file